This post may include affiliate links; see our disclosure policy.

 Serve with clear ice

-This Buchanan drink looks great on its own, but another way to step it up?
-Use clear ice!
-It’s crystal clear ice that isn’t cloudy like the type that’s ice tray.
+This Buchanan drink looks great on its own, but another way to step it up is by using clear ice!
+It’s crystal clear ice that isn’t cloudy like the kind from an ice tray.
 Cut it into large, organic shapes that are perfect for any size of drink!
 Here are two methods for making clear ice:

 - Make homemade clear ice.
 All you need is a small cooler that fits inside your freezer.
 Go to How to Make Clear Ice.